SumoLogic/sumologic-content/CloudSOAR/Integrations/Automation-Tools/README.md

 ### Filter IP Addresses
 - Check a single IP, or list of IPs, and return a filtered list of IPs (sort into public IP and private IP lists).

+### Signal Filter
+-  Deconstructs a CSE Insight based on an assigned filter in order to retrieve specific field elements from the Signal Array that match the criteria.

+### Deduplicate List
+-  Allows you to deduplicate a list of values.

 ### Generate Password
 - Generates a random password.
 Length and character makeup are configurable.